v0702/privacy-systems-kms/README.md

    3. Press enter when Ip of server is asked for local host

-   4. Each operator will have its own Domain created from initial Trust
+   4. Each operator will have its own public key pair

    5. Go to Hsm menu to add/create more hsm, in the system, if so desired